Brooklyn Horror Film Festival

-Brooklyn Horror Film Festival is an annual film festival in Brooklyn, New York.
+The Brooklyn Horror Film Festival is an annual film festival in Brooklyn, New York.
 It was founded in 2016.

 With the 2020 edition of the festival cancelled due to the COVID-19 pandemic in the United States, it was one of the partners in the Nightstream online festival.

 Festivals by year

 2016

 The first annual festival took place from October 14–16, 2016.
 The festival took place in multiple theaters including Wythe Hotel Cinema, Videology, Spectacle Theater and Syndicated Theater.